Cosplayer of the Month: Angi Viper

 I have been a huge fan of Angi Viper since last year when I actually saw her in a video with a You Tuber I follow.
 In the video Angi seemed like this bright, bubbly force of awesome nature, the video got even better when I found out she was also a cosplayer!
 I immediately flocked to her work on her Facebook and fell in love with her work.
 Being in Arizona, I thought I wouldn’t really ever get the chance to meet her and accepted the fact that I’d just follow from afar.

 Fast forward to WonderCon 2016 and I found out that not only was she at WonderCon but she also won the Cosplay Masquerade for her super dope Hawk Girl cosplay.
 When Anime Expo came

 around and found out she was on the ticket, I freaked out and made it my mission to find her!
-Sure enough I did and it was such a satisfying feeling to know that the person you idolize online is even more amazing in person!
-She was so kind and took time to talk with fans and pose for photos.
+Sure enough, I did and it was such a satisfying feeling to know that the person you idolize online is even more amazing in person!
+She was so kind and took the time to talk with fans and pose for photos.
 I have so much love and respect for Angi Viper even more than I had before!